finos/symphony-bdk-java/README.md

 ## Usage

 Using Symphony Bot SDK implies in building a Spring Boot application which requires a main class containing the ```public static void main()``` method used to start up the Spring context.
-Import the ```BotBootstrap``` class in that main method.
+Import the ```BotBootstrap``` class in that main class.

 ```java
 @SpringBootApplication